mbigdeli/fedb-boilerplate/README.md

-# JWT Telegram Mini App
+# Boiler Plate for NestJS and React(Vite)

-A full-stack application with React frontend and NestJS backend, using JWT authentication for Telegram Mini App.
+A full-stack application with React frontend and NestJS backend

 ## Tech Stack